AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

    ![Validate in assurance Analytics hit](assets/validate-in-assurance-analyticsevent.png)

-This confirms that the A4T information that was queued for later trasmission when we made the target decisiong call was sent properly when the analytics tracking call fired later on the page.
+This confirms that the A4T information that was queued for later transmission when we made the target decisiong call was sent properly when the analytics tracking call fired later on the page.

 Now that you have completed this lesson you should have a working implementation of Adobe Target using the Platform Web SDK.